Islandora/Islandora-DevOps-Interest-Group/Deployment Guides/Provisioning-Islandora-on-Ubuntu-16.md

 `update-alternatives --config javac`

 You should also, at this time, make your architecture choices in your `islandora-install.properties` file concerning where you will install Solr, what version, etc., as these affect the Tomcat settings we will implement in this next step.
+Source the file again if necessary.

 Configure Tomcat (based on http://dev.digibess.it/doku.php?id=reloaded:be_base).